zadid6pretam/iSyncTab/README.md

 )
 ```

-When multiple tabular feature types are used, set:
+When numerical and categorical features are used, set:

 ```python
 num_tab_features = N_num + N_cat